sebawita/KinveyChat/Tutorial/tutorial-04-conversational-UI.md

 ### Understanding `title` vs `value`.**

-It is important to understand that the value returned from the selection, must be matched to the items defined in the Entity (in the training tab).
+It is important to understand that the value returned from the selection must be matched to the items defined in the Entity (in the training tab).
 So, if you change the title to be:

 `"title": "Office in {{city}}"`

-Then selecting **Office in Berlin** will fail, as the City Entity, doesn't contain such record.
+Then selecting **Office in Berlin** will fail, as the City Entity doesn't contain such record.

 In this case, you need to use the `value`, which should provide the property that the chatbot could match to, like this: